Paraglide Accident Injury Lawyers In Buffalo, New York

-Jed Dietrich, Esq., Recognized as a Best of the Best Top 10 Personal Injury Attorney, Is Prepared to Represent Individuals Injured as a Result of Paragliding Accidents in Buffalo, New York.
+Jed Dietrich, Esq.
+Is Prepared to Represent Individuals Injured as a Result of Paragliding Accidents in Buffalo, New York.

 A recent study conducted by the National Institutes of Health found that for individuals involved in paragliding accidents, multiple fractures were the leading cause of fatalities.
 Paragliding is a popular recreational and professional sport.
 It captures the thrill of flying without the need for a plane jump-off point, as skydiving requires.
 While paragliding has statistically fewer total injuries compared with other extreme sports, it does have a higher fatality rate.
 In some instances, paragliding injuries are avoidable so long as proper training, safety equipment, and judgment are utilized, but it is not always possible to account for all potential hazards while in the air.
 Accidents can and do happen.

 At the Dietrich Law Firm P.C., we understand the life-changing effects of personal injury.
 An accident on a paraglider can permanently alter your way of life.
 As such, the importance of finding the right representative for your personal injury case cannot be overstated.
 Our team of top rated personal injury attorneys is more than capable of representing you.
 Please call us today at 716-839-3939 or contact us online for your free consultation.What is Paragliding?